conedevelopment/sprucecss-eleventy-documentation-template/src/posts/getting-started/posts/introduction.md

 ---
 title: "Introduction"
-summary: "Welcome to the official documentation of SPRUCEDOCS Elventy theme.
+summary: "Welcome to the official documentation of Spruce Docs Elventy theme.
 A small template that you can use to document any of your projects."
 eleventyNavigation:
   key: Introduction
   parent: Getting Started